Strategy Associate

 We are currently seeking Strategy Associates, an entry level role that assists with research design, analysis and reporting results for quantitative and qualitative research projects.
 Responsibilities include assisting with questionnaire design, data collection planning, proposal development, research report drafting and editing, as well as proofreading and other quality assurance protocols.

 This full-time hourly position provides a flexible schedule that sometimes includes evening and weekend hours; the general expectation is that normal working hours for this position are 9am to 5pm PACIFIC TIME ZONE.
-The position is open to all applicants in the U.S. EMC Research has offices located in Columbus, OH; Oakland, CA; Seattle, WA; and Washington, D.C. and at this time, staff is able to work from home remotely.
+The position is open to all applicants in the U.S. EMC Research has offices located in Oakland, CA; Seattle, WA; and Washington, D.C. and at this time, staff is able to work from home remotely.
 More than 40% of our staff is fully remote and located all over the country.

 This entry level position requires a self-motivated, data-focused problem solver who is interested in social behavior and public opinion, and can thrive in a fast-paced, deadline-driven environment.
 We are currently looking to fill positions serving these strategy groups: